lmriccardo/Hangman/README.md

 > Note (HINT PENALTY): except for the first three modes, the VH-mode has the column _Hint Penalty_ set to 1.
 What does It mean?
 It means that at the end of the round the total score would be 0 if the user has lost, otherwise is the 100 - (word_len / (max_hint * 100)) * number_used_hints * hint_penalty.
 So, if *Hint penalty* is 0 then the score will remain the same (either 100 or 0).

+There is also another difference between the difficulty:
++ E Mode: only the first letter is shown at the start
++ M Mode: both the first and the last one letters are yet shown
++ H and VH Mode: first, middle and last letters are yet shown

 ## Requirements
 We have some requirements: